apache/trafficserver/plugins/experimental/ats_pagespeed/README.md

 After that, update ATS's plugin.config with:
 ```
-ats_speed.so
+ats_pagespeed.so
 gzip.so /usr/local/etc/trafficserver/gzip.config
 ````
-gzip.so also is build with ats_speed, as it currently is a slightly modified version of the official one from the ATS repository.
+gzip.so also is build with ats_pagespeed, as it currently is a slightly modified version of the official one from the ATS repository.

 There are some hard-coded things in the plugin, these directories should exist: